pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/4_fast_and_slow/1_intro.md

 ###### The Fast & Slow pointer approach, also known as the Hare & Tortoise algorithm,
-- a pointer algorithm that uses two pointers which move through the array (or sequence/LinkedList) at different speeds
+- a pointer algorithm that uses two pointers which move through the array (or sequence/LinkedList) at different speeds or pase
 - useful when dealing with cyclic LinkedLists or arrays.
 - To find Middle element of a LinkedList(not cyclic)